-Assam: Woman and daughter die in Guwahati house fire, father critically injured
+Assam: Mom, daughter killed in Guwahati house fire, father critically injured

 Guwahati: A woman and her daughter were charred to death after a fire broke out at their residence in Kamakhya Nagar, Maligaon area of Assam’s Guwahati on Thursday morning.

-The victims have been identified as Sarasmita Chakravarty and her daughter Dipshikha Chakravarty.
+The victims have been identified as Sarmistha Chakravarty and her daughter Dipshikha Chakravarty.
 Both reportedly died on the spot as the blaze rapidly engulfed their home.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!